jmjrawlings/unconstrained/README.md

 Constraint Programming for Fun and Profit.

-Unconstrained seeks to be a comprehensive and productive environment for modelling and solving Constraint Programming problems using MiniZinc and Python.
+Unconstrained seeks to be a comprehensive and productive environment for modelling and solving Constraint Programming problems using
+MiniZinc and Python.

 ## Goals
 - model problems
 - compile models
 - solve models
-- compare solutions/solvers/techniques
-- evaluating solver performance
+- evaluate solver performance
+- compare models/solvers
-- visualisation
+- visualise solutions
 - interactive frontend
 - model persistence
 - development environment